-The firm typically selects three to five students for the ten-week program, which begins the last week of May.
-Summer associates spend two weeks in our Hartford office and the remainder in our Bridgeport office.
+Summer associates spend two weeks in our Hartford office and eight weeks in our Bridgeport office.
 Work projects are carefully selected and distributed to maximize exposure to the various departments while accommodating individual preferences where possible.
 Summer associates are trained in state-of-the-art office technology, legal writing and substantive areas of practice.
 Social events ranging from concerts to sports, including our annual "Partners-Serve-Associates" dinner, allow summer associates to meet all the attorneys in our various offices.

 Mentorship is the cornerstone of the program.
 Each summer associate is assigned an associate mentor and a partner mentor to answer questions and offer advice on assignments and any other issues.
 They also meet regularly with the program's director and the firm's Orientation Committee to help them acclimate to their new schedule and environment.
 Weekly reviews and a comprehensive mid-summer evaluation give summer associates the progress assessments they need to guide their professional development.